 What I love in Inferno is that the robotic wearable can move the wearer and the latter can tactilely sense on their body the action programmed by a person far away.

 I’m fascinated by the politics of the sensorial and the erotics; how contemporary history affects our perceptions and narratives.
 Data technology per se is information, an intangible essence which, as such, it is neither good nor bad, yet once it’s applied it becomes a material.
-Once in this form it can be seen and perceived but also manipulated and transformed.
+Materials can be seen and perceived but also manipulated and transformed.
 Our perception is never neutral, it responds to the fleetingness of the narrative of the moment, which can be aware or unaware.

-In 2007, for example, when I started developing Wearable_SuperNow, data technology was portrayed as a medium to free and connect us.
-Yet history repeats itself and when Louis Philippe Demers made Inferno in 2015, the applications of data technology had already started to switch towards coercing control system.
+When I started developing Wearable_SuperNow, in 2007, data technology was portrayed as a democratic medium that could free and connect us.
+Yet when Louis Philippe Demers made Inferno in 2015, data technology had already revealed being an instrument for coercing control systems.

 «I’m going to teach you» gently caressing her forehead…The dream is someone or something that teaches us how to break the vicious circle, how to protect our body from ourselves.